-Working for yourself and going to Canada?
+Working for yourself and moving to Canada?
 You’re not the only one!
-Here is some information about freelancing, self-employment status, invoicing, getting paid, filing a tax return and more.
+Here is the important information you need to know about freelancing, self-employment status, invoicing, getting paid, filing a tax return and more.

 What kind of work permit do I need to work as a freelancer?